costajob/app-servers/README.md

 Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

 ### C
-[C](https://en.wikipedia.org/wiki/C_(programming_language)) language is pre-installed in Apple LLVM (clang-802.0.42).
+[C](https://en.wikipedia.org/wiki/C_(programming_language)) language is pre-installed on Apple LLVM (clang-802.0.42).
 C is a general-purpose programming language with features economy of expression, modern flow control and data structures, and a rich set of operators.
 C was originally designed for and implemented on the UNIX operating system on the DEC PDP-11, by [Dennis Ritchie](https://en.wikipedia.org/wiki/Dennis_Ritchie).

 ### D